Aerobic Capacity Under Sleep Deprivation: What Works

 There is a dimension of high-intensity aerobic training under sleep deprivation that is rarely addressed: the cognitive demand.
 High-intensity intervals require motivation, focus, and the ability to push against discomfort that sleep deprivation directly undermines.
 The motivational architecture for maximum-effort work degrades with sleep restriction.

 This isn't weakness, it's documented physiology.
-In the sleep-loss literature reviewed by Fullagar and colleagues (2015), sleep-deprived subjects consistently fail to self-select appropriate intensities for hard work, underperforming relative to their actual capacity because the cognitive resources required to push are diminished.
+Fullagar and colleagues (2015) found that across the sleep-loss literature, cognitive performance is consistently slower and less accurate under restriction.
+High-intensity interval work is not just a physical task; it is a repeated decision to keep pushing, made at the exact moment the cognitive resources for that decision are most degraded.
 Perceived effort climbs while output falls, so the athlete works harder for a worse session and rarely registers the gap in the moment.

 Zone 2 training does not have this problem.
 It requires a much lower motivational demand.
 You run or ruck at a comfortable pace for a set duration.
 The execution demand is low.
 The performance is predictable.
 This reliability is a practical advantage for sleep-deprived athletes trying to maintain consistent training quality.